 This month’s School Health Programs campaign focuses on being drug free.
 Schools should emphasize the tobacco and drug free policy and the Tobacco Free School Zone policy (which now includes e-cigarettes and vaping devices).
 Participate in Red Ribbon Week (October 27-31) where students take a drug and alcohol free pledge and learn about substance use prevention.
 Read WAD for resources, curriculum, and ideas.

-Harvest of the Month for May is Strawberries
+Harvest of the Month is Winter Squash

 View full list of Health Awareness themes for this school year.

 Fall Into Pride - LGBTQ Families Dinner is November 6

 The SFUSD Student, Family, and Community Support Department and the Office of School Health Programs invite you to our 4th annual Families Dinner, "Fall Into Pride", Thursday, November 6, 2014 at Aptos Middle School.
 All SFUSD students and families are welcome to this event!
 Meet, mingle, and share a meal with our LGBTQ parents, families, and students in a welcoming environment.
 Please RSVP by October 31.
 See flyer, registration information, and pictures from past dinners.